MiKTeX/docker-miktex-test-centos/README.md

-| :
+| :warning: This repository is now unmaintained.
+Please turn your attention to
-warning: This repository is now unmaintained.
-Please turn your attention to the successor:
+the successor:
 [Rocky Linux docker image with MiKTeX test environment](https://github.com/MiKTeX/docker-miktex-test-rockylinux).
 | ---